Our Mission

 Francie’s favorite vegetable is fresh asparagus.
 Francie is also an artist, an avid reader, and she enjoys spending time with her family.

 Kelly loves this program because she thinks it is important to teach kids how to work together and to grow their own food.
 She believes it is always exciting when students get to try something new and find out that they actually like it!
-She is looking forward to another fantastic year in the gardens!

-This is Kirsten Korff’s 24th year of teaching.
+Kirsten Korff is as a teacher sponsor for the program.
 She has been with the garden program for all but 2 years since its beginning in 2013.

 Kirsten thinks the best part of this program is seeing kids get excited about fresh food and learning how to use/cook with it.
 She believes many kids are not interested in trying new foods.
 However, as soon as they play a role in the harvesting and making of the food they are much more eager to try.
 Most of the time they find out they like something new.
 She also really enjoys cooking.
 If she was not teaching she would run her own food truck.